fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Invoke-AzureRmHDInsightHiveJob.md

 ```

 ### -DefaultContainer
-Specifies the name of the default container in the default azure_2 Storage account that an HDInsight cluster uses.
+Specifies the name of the default container in the default Azure Storage account that an HDInsight cluster uses.

 ```yaml
 Type: String